 “Two months ago I instituted a quasi-experiment for a home remedy to treat my toenail fungus, which is on both feet.
 Each morning I treat only the right foot, using urine (heard on your syndicated public radio program).

 “In the morning shower, I apply a small amount of surfactant (dish-detergent) with a paintbrush to the toenails of the right foot, dump some saved urine into a dedicated wastebasket, and then soak the toes for several seconds.

 “After two months, there appears to be a remarkable improvement of the right foot over the left (which has remained untreated).”

 Urine and certain other athlete’s foot remedies became popular as a way of controlling foot odor.
-You can learn more from our FREE Guide to Smelly Feet.
+A number of readers have told us they learned about this approach during military service.